sidmulajkar/sidsblog/sidmulajkar/content/posts/what-is-database-sharding.md

 ---
 title: "Understanding Database Sharding?"
-categories: [mysql, database, sharding, database sharding, advantages, disadvantages, sharding-architectures, sidsblog]
+categories: [what is database sharding, do we actually need to shard the database, mysql, database, sharding, database sharding, advantages, disadvantages, sharding-architectures, sidsblog]
-tags: [mysql, database, sharding, database sharding, advantages, disadvantages, sharding-architectures, sidsblog]
+tags: [what is database sharding, do we actually need to shard the database, mysql, database, sharding, database sharding, advantages, disadvantages, sharding-architectures, sidsblog]
 date: 2021-10-14T17:26:04+05:30
 description: "This tutorial will clear all your doubts regarding the Database Sharding and do you actually need it"
 author: Siddhant Mulajkar